lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 DM packaging of third party code should proceed as described in :doc:`packaging-third-party-eups-dependencies`.

 New packages must be added to the `LSST organization on GitHub`_.
+The simplest way to do this is to send a "create project" Slack message to ``@sqrbot-jr`` and select "LSST EUPS package" as the project type.

 Access to the repository must be granted by a repository administrator to appropriate teams.
 For DM-written code, these include "Data Management" and "Overlords."